 Beedie Jones, M.Ed.

-Beedie Jones is Manager of the Mather’s—More Than a Café, located in the Chatham community in Chicago.
-Nationally, Jones is an “aging network” advocate with more than 30 years of experience in the field of aging.
-She has extensive knowledge and expertise in management, training, counseling, project development, and community organizing.
-She serves on several boards in addition to OWL.
+Beedie Jones is Manager of Mather’s—More Than a Café, located in the Chatham community of Chicago.
+She’s a national aging network advocate with over 30 years of experience in the field of aging.
+She has extensive knowledge and expertise in management, training, counseling, project development, and community organizing, and serves on several boards.

-Prior to joining the Mather’s team, she was employed with AARP for 12 years in its Southwest Regional Office in Dallas, Texas, as the Operations Manager for the region and State Director for Louisiana and Arkansas.
-Other professional experiences include: Director of Mature Worker Training & Employment Program, Counselor at Pennsylvania State University, Texas Southern University, University of Texas Medical School, and Director of the Histology-Chemical Laboratory at Indiana University Medical School.
+Prior to joining the Mather’s team, she was employed with AARP for 12 years in its Southwest Regional Office in Dallas, Texas, as Operations Manager for the region and State Director for Louisiana and Arkansas.
+Other professional experience includes Director of Mature Worker Training & Employment Program, Counselor at Pennsylvania State University, Texas Southern University, University of Texas Medical School, and Director of the Histology-Chemical Laboratory at Indiana University Medical School.

 Warm Springs, VA